Friday, January 22, 2010

 9. allow to dry, then remove paper from clip (tearing off any pieces glued to metal)

-i free handed my flowers as i cut, so each one i made was individual, but using the template takes any guess work out of the process.
+the directions make it sound confusing, but i promise i made four of these in about 30 minutes once i figured out the first one. i free handed my flowers as i cut, so each one i made was individual, but using the template takes any guess work out of the process.

 in the first photo, you can see i added a small pearl to the center of the flower. you could try other beads of findings in the center, especially if you need to hide stitches (mine matched the purple and brown tulle i used). i imagine drawing a thin line in glitter on the edges of some of the petals would also be cute (though, your hair would be covered in sparkles). layering more tulle or a variety of colors could also change the look. imagine the possibilities!